FAQs On South Carolina DUI

 DUI charges happen to people from all walks of life.
 For many people, a DUI charge is their first contact with the criminal justice system.
 As such, they have a number of questions surrounding a DUI arrest.
 The following are some of the frequently asked questions we encounter at The Law Offices of Marion M. Moses, LLC.
 Of course, every situation is unique, and nothing can replace the personalized advice you receive by meeting in person with a lawyer.

 Will I lose my license?
 If you are convicted of a DUI, yes, your driver’s license will be suspended for at least six months.
 If this is a repeat offense, the length of your license suspension may be longer.
-Also, under the implied consent laws of South Carolina, if you refuse to submit to a Breath or Blood test following your arrest, your license will be immediately suspended.
+Also, under the implied consent laws of South Carolina, If you submit to a breath or blood test and your BAC is a .15% or higher, then your driver’s license will be suspended for 30 days.

 If I lose my license, how will I get to work?
-In some cases, it may be possible to get a temporary driver’s license, or a restricted drivers license.
-Either type of license will enable you to travel to work and/or school.
-Often, there are certain court-ordered requirements, such as enrolling in a treatment program, such as ADSAP, or installing an ignition interlock device, that must be met in order to qualify for a restricted license.
+In some cases, it may be possible to get temporary driver’s license or a restricted driver’s license.
+A temporary license will allow you to drive anywhere in the State of South Carolina.
+A restricted license will enable you to travel to work and/or school.
+Often, there are certain court-ordered requirements, such as enrolling in a treatment program, like ADSAP, or installing an ignition interlock device, that must be met in order to qualify for a restricted license.